pouyakary/comment/README.md

 cmd + v    -->  to paste the comments
 ```

 And this is too much work for a comment.
 That's why this extension exists.
-Comment 5 is a complete KFCS experience with intelligence in mind.
+Comment V is a complete Kary Comments experience with intelligence in mind.

-In order to reduce the settings time, this extension has a content-aware system, it scans the spacing of your lines start and then understands the real and relative indentations needed for KFCS.
+In order to reduce the settings time, this extension has a content-aware system, it scans the spacing of your lines start and then understands the real and relative indentations needed for Kary Comments.
 It then chooses a comment template between `Section W80`, `Section W65` and `InSection` comments.
 The language is also understood by the editors environmental settings.

 ```